cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Proof generation

-The `createMembershipProof` function generates a proof that a particular path has been set to a particular value in an commitment.
+The `createMembershipProof` function generates a proof that a particular path has been set to a particular value in a commitment.

 ```typescript
 type createMembershipProof = (state: CommitmentState, path: Path, value: Value) => CommitmentProof
 ```

-The `createNonMembershipProof` function generates a proof that a path has not been set to any value in an commitment.
+The `createNonMembershipProof` function generates a proof that a path has not been set to any value in a commitment.

 ```typescript
 type createNonMembershipProof = (state: CommitmentState, path: Path) => CommitmentProof